garrandall/popular-music-data/tracks/if-i-can-t-have-you-etta-harvey.md

 If I can't have you

 I can't talk to nobody
-Unless i'm talking to you
+Unless I'm talking to you
 I don't wanna hold nobody
-Unless i'm holding you
+Unless I'm holding you

 I can't be kissing nobody
-Unless i'm kissing you
+Unless I'm kissing you
-I just don't I just don't I just don't want to be bothered with nobody Unless i'm bothered with you
+I just don't I just don't I just don't want to be bothered with nobody Unless I'm bothered with you